List of Category A listed buildings in Edinburgh

 In Scotland, the term listed building refers to a building or other structure officially designated as being of "special architectural or historic interest".
 Category A structures are those considered to be "buildings of national or international importance, either architectural or historic, or fine little-altered examples of some particular period, style or building type."
 Listing was begun by a provision in the Town and Country Planning (Scotland) Act 1947, and the current legislative basis for listing is the Planning (Listed Buildings and Conservation Areas) (Scotland) Act 1997.
-The authority for listing rests with Historic Scotland, an executive agency of the Scottish Government, which inherited this role from the Scottish Development Department in 1991.
+The authority for listing rests with Historic Environment Scotland, an executive non-departmental public body of the Scottish Government, which inherited this role from Historic Scotland in 2015.
 Once listed, severe restrictions are imposed on the modifications allowed to a building's structure or its fittings.
 Listed building consent must be obtained from local authorities prior to any alteration to such a structure.
 There are approximately 47,400 listed buildings in Scotland, of which around 8% (some 3,800) are Category A.

 The council area of Edinburgh covers 264 km2, and has a population of just under 500,000.
 Edinburgh is centred on the medieval Old Town and the Georgian New Town.
 To the north is the historic port of Leith, on the shore of the Firth of Forth which is now built up from Cramond to Portobello.
 The modern city now extends south to the Pentland Hills.
 Edinburgh council area also includes a rural area to the west, containing several villages including South Queensferry, Kirkliston and Balerno.

 There are over 4,500 listed buildings in Edinburgh, of which around 900 are listed at category A. This is many more than any in other council area in Scotland, represents almost 25% of all category A listings in the country and is more than any other city in the world.
 Buildings protected range from tiny St Margaret's Chapel, the oldest building in Edinburgh, to the Forth Road Bridge, Scotland's longest suspension bridge, opened in 1964.